If you are facing particular social difficulties, you can

 Special living circumstances:

-- No or insufficient housing
+- No housing or insufficient housing

-- Release from a closed institution
+- Discharge from a secure facility

-- Comparable adverse circumstances
+- comparable adverse circumstances

 -